West Germany v France (1982 FIFA World Cup): Summary

 Four minutes later, West Germany began their comeback, with Rummenigge flicking home an outside-of-the-foot volley from six yards that cut France's lead in half.
 Three minutes into the second extra time period, Fischer scored with a bicycle kick from six yards, and the teams were level once more at 3–3, where the score remained until the end of extra time.

-The penalty shootout began with Giresse converting the first kick for France, which was answered by West Germany's Manfred Kaltz.
+The penalty shoot-out began with Giresse converting the first kick for France, which was answered by West Germany's Manfred Kaltz.
 Amoros for France and Paul Breitner for West Germany both converted, but in the third round, Uli Stielike's shot was blocked by Ettori, following Rocheteau's successful strike, giving France a 3–2 lead.
 However, in the fourth round, France failed to capitalise: Schumacher blocked Didier Six's shot, and Littbarski scored for West Germany.
-Platini and Rummenigge both scored in the fifth round, and the shootout, tied at 4–4, moved to sudden-death.
+Platini and Rummenigge both scored in the fifth round, and the shoot-out, tied at 4–4, moved to sudden-death.
 In the sixth round, Maxime Bossis's shot was blocked, and Horst Hrubesch converted to give West Germany the win.